 DHA is particularly important for the developing brain, and expectant mothers can give their kids a leg up by increasing their omega-3 intake.

 In one study, women were given cereal bars containing 300 mg of DHA or placebo bars to eat five times a week beginning in their 24th week of pregnancy.
 When the children of these women were nine months old, they were evaluated, and the babies whose mothers had eaten the DHA-enriched snacks performed markedly better in tests of problem solving.

-The best way to ensure that newborns continue to reap the benefits of this important fat is to feed them DHA-rich breast milk.
+The best way to ensure that newborns continue to reap the benefits omega-3 fish oil is to feed them DHA-rich breast milk.
 Studies show that breastfed kids have somewhat higher IQs, earlier motor skills, fewer behavioral and emotional problems, and lower risk of minor neurological problems later in life.

 Fish oil is also being explored as a treatment for autism and Asperger’s syndrome, with promising results.
 A pilot study revealed that when kids with these conditions were given essential fatty acid supplements, their language and learning skills improved.

 I recommend that everyone, regardless of health status, take a minimum of 2 g of high-quality fish oil per day.
 If you require large doses, look for liquid or concentrated fish oil supplements—they beat taking handfuls of capsules.